 The jury believed the son was a victim of libel and slander.
 They awarded him $1,000,000 in punitive damages and $1,000,000 in compensatory damages.

-However, the jury reduced his compensatory award by half because the defendants argued that by putting his complaints on those picket signs, Destefano contributed damage to his own character.
+However, the jury reduced his compensatory award by half because the defendants argued that by putting his complaints on those picket signs, Destefano contributed to the damage of his own character.
 The appeals court didn’t agree.
 The self-publication was deemed irrelevant to what Rollins had done in the first place.
 He received the entire award of two million dollars.

 This story begins with a lawsuit filed against Zahid Ramlawi by Miami Columbus, Inc., and three other companies seeking the return of personal property as well as the repayment of some loans and return of what was alleged to be excess salaries.
 These companies were owned and operated by members of the Dahlawi family.